 The Fremont Troll (Pictured above) N. 36th & Troll Avenue N, Seattle, WA 98103.

-Also known as The Troll and the Troll Under the Bridge is a colossal statue located under the north end of the Aurora Bridge that actually clutches a real Volkswagen Beetle with California license plates.
+Also known as The Troll and the Troll Under the Bridge, this is a colossal statue located under the north end of the Aurora Bridge that actually clutches a real Volkswagen Beetle with California license plates.

-Created by Jonathan Borofsky, standing 48 feet high and weighing 26,000 pounds the statue hammers silently four times a minute, from 7am to 10pm every day.
-One may not want to stand under it, however, as it fell over a few years ago.
+Created by Jonathan Borofsky, this giant statue reaches 48 feet (14.6m) tall and weighs in at an astonishing 26,000 pounds.
+The Hammering Man silently hammers four times a minute, from 7am to 10pm every day.
 One Labor Day, a group of artists attached a temporary ball and chain in a comical protest.

-Georgetown's most famous landmark.
-Premium Tex Texaco gas station built in the 1950's.
+Located in Oxbow Park, Georgetown's most famous landmark is where a premium Tex Texaco gas station was built in the 1950's.
 The giant red cowboy hat served as the office and the elaborately painted cowboy boots housed the restrooms.

 Jimi Hendrix Commemorative Statue.
 900 E. Pine Street, Seattle, WA 98122.